Male stars are throwing gender fashion rules out the window - ExBulletin

 “Before, I was frustrated that women could wear whatever they wanted and men had to show up in the same penguin costume,” he says.

 “My goal is to be a walking piece of political art every time I show up.
 To defy expectations.
 What is masculinity?
 What does it mean?
-Women all show up pants days, but the minute a man wears a dress, the seas are gone,” he said vogue in 2019.
+Women all show up the days in pants, but the minute a man wears a dress, the sea parts,” he said vogue in 2019.

 “I’m not a drag queen, I’m a man in a dress,” he added.